wheresronald0/Fortnite_Lab/README.md

 - React
 - jQuery
 - Babel
+- Mock JSON API
 - CSS
 - HTML

 ## Contribution Guidelines

-if you'd like to contribute to this project, please checkout a branch
+If you'd like to contribute to this project, please checkout a branch

 ## Project's main repository